WelFedTed/cops-manual/content/Procedures/Data Transfer/Windows.md

   - Click `Install`
 - **[ <font style="color:ORANGE">OPTIONAL</font> ] Update Outdated Drivers**
 - **Verify Drivers**
+>[!info]- How Verifier works
+>- Windows Verifier works by stressing out drivers as they're loaded (it is expected that the computer's performance will be impacted while verifier is enabled)
+>- If Windows loads into the desktop OK and does not crash with Verifier enabled, then all is good and you can proceed to turn it off
+>- If Verifier induces a crash, Windows should produce a Blue Screen of Death (BSOD) with a STOP Code error and information on the driver that crashed, you can use this information to identify the faulty driver that caused the crash and replace it
   - **Turn On Windows Verifier:**
     - Run `verifier`
     - Select `Create standard settings`